-Google Docs is also a daily go-to.
-I use Docs for everything from keeping track of my blog income and expenses to writing down campaign pitches.
-I even use it to keep my Pinterest account organized.
-Simply put, I wouldn’t be able to do my job without it.
+Google Docs is a daily go-to.
+I use Docs for everything from keeping track of my to-do list, shopping lists, and things that need to be organized for work.
+Simply put, I wouldn't be able to do my job without it.

 Planners and notebooks

-As I’ve mentioned several times, there is nothing wrong with being a little analog.
-Research shows that the act of writing things down makes them easier to remember.
+There is nothing wrong with being a little analog.
+Research shows that the act of writing things down makes it easier to remember.
 I have found this to be true.
-I love to open my planner and see my whole month laid out for me in a way that can’t be done with an app.
+I love to open my planner and see my whole month laid out for me in a way that can't be done with an app.

-The same goes for my notebook with post ideas and any other lists I make for work or home.
+The same goes for my notebook with lists that I make for work or home.
 There is usually duplicate info in an app, but using a notebook makes everything easier to see.

-Seriously, I’m no good to anyone if I don’t carve out a little time for myself.
-Whether it’s while the kids are in school or after everyone has gone to bed, it is important for me to get some Me Time every day.
-I usually use this time to grab a Dunkin’ Donuts® Iced Coffee, catch up the DVR, or read a book.
+Seriously, you're no good to anyone if you don't carve out a little time for yourself.
+Whether it's while the kids are in school or after everyone has gone to bed, it is important to get some Me Time and practice self-care every day.